“I’ve always wanted to be a mummy, from a very young age I knew it was who I was meant to be...”

 There are so many different clinics out there.
-I initially assumed I’d only be able to have treatment in London and as I live in Kent that’s not too bad a journey.
+I initially assumed I’d only be able to have treatment at a London Fertility Clinic and as I live in Kent that’s not too bad a journey.
 After a good Google search I found there was a CARE Fertility clinic only a mile down the road from me in Tunbridge Wells!
 I made contact in February 2017.
 I knew I didn’t want to go for an appointment yet as I wasn’t planning on starting any treatment until the autumn.
 I knew once I got there and started talking about it I’d want to do it straight away!!

 I had my first consultation in June 2017 - just a chat to see what my options were.
 I guess this is the point you might decide you aren’t too sure about a clinic and look elsewhere.
 You’ll know what feels right and for me CARE felt like the right place the moment I stepped through the door.

 I talked about what I wanted and the timeline involved from my side (this was due to when I was eligible for enhanced maternity at my job!).
 The Consultant talked me though the process of treatment using donor sperm.
 He recommended I started off with IUI (intra-uterine insemination) as I didn’t have any obvious fertility issues.
 My AMH was tested and I was told if it was low they’d recommend having the treatment straight away rather than waiting until the October as planned.
 It wasn’t.
 In fact it was very high - a huge relief.